getActivity/XXPermissions/HelpDoc-en.md

 ![](picture/en/help_doc_install_package_miui_1.jpg) ![](picture/en/help_doc_install_package_miui_2.jpg)

 * See here, I believe you have noticed some differences, also jump to install apk page, on the Android native system, will show the `Cancel` and `Settings` option, click `Cancel` option will cancel the installation, only click `Settings` option, will let you grant the installation package permissions, On top of miui, the `Allow` and `Restrict` options are displayed, as well as a `Don't show again` option.
 If the user checks `Don't show again` and clicks the `Restrict` option, The next time the application goes to the install apk page, it will be directly rejected by the system, and only a toast prompt will be displayed.
-The conclusion of the problem is: You can directly jump to the page of installing apk, but it is not recommended to do so, because on some mobile phones, the system may directly reject the request to install apk, so the standard writing should be, first judge whether there is no installation permission, if not, apply for, if there is, then jump to the page of installing apk.
+The conclusion of the problem is: You can directly jump to the page of installing apk, but it is not recommended to do so, because on some mobile phones, the system may directly reject the request to install apk, so the standard writing should be, first judge whether there is no installation permission, if not, apply for, if there is, then jump to the page of installing apk, Of course, if you apply for installation permissions using this framework, you don't need to determine whether there are permissions or not to apply directly.
+Whether there is authorization or not, it will inform you through the callback, and you can then handle it from the callback.